-The biggest customer: Germany
+The largest customer: Germany

 VCs are slowly taking notice